Zhanglab-IOZ/Polymorphic-Duplication/Code/README.md

 2, pick jumping or split reads

-Pick reads if there's a large soft clip in this read, where 'large' means the soft-clip part is larger than 20 bp.
+Pick reads if there's a large soft clip in this read, where 'large' means the soft-clip part is bigger than 20 bp.
 The reads should be uniquely mapped to the genome and located in five major chromosomes.

 python pick_jump_reads.py --i SRR058286.fastq011.sam > SRR058286.fastq011.reads